zold-io/zold/README.md

 like to calm this process down and have a bit of spare memory, you may find the following approach handy (directly applicable to FreeBSD OS).

-The application data can be moved to [a memory-backed memory disk](https://www.freebsd.org/doc/handbook/disks-virtual.html) with a periodical syncing of `farm`, `zold.log` and `.zolddata` to the hard disk.
+The application data can be moved to [a memory-backed memory disk][freebsd-disk] with a periodical syncing of `farm`, `zold.log` and `.zolddata` to the hard disk.